babroval/ford-eec-iv-diagnostic/README.md

 Contributing
 ------------
-To contribute to FORD EEC-IV scanner, clone this repo locally and
+To contribute to FORD EEC-IV scanner project, clone this repo locally and
 commit your code on a separate branch.
 <br/>
 <br/>